-- Urethral insert,a small, tampon-like disposable device inserted into the urethra before a specific activity, such as tennis, that can trigger incontinence.
-The insert acts as a plug to prevent leakage, and is removed before urination.
+- A urethral insert is a small, tampon-like disposable device inserted into the urethra before a specific activity, such as tennis, can trigger incontinence.
+The insert acts as a plug to prevent leakage and is removed before urination.

 Interventional therapies that may help with incontinence include: